damienmaier/vault-pki-lab/README.md

 > Keys should be rotated before approximately 2<sup>32</sup> encryptions have been performed

 > Vault will automatically rotate the backend encryption key prior to reaching 2<sup>32</sup> encryption operations by default.

+#### 8.3.
+What can you say about the confidentiality of data in the storage backend?
+How is it done?
+According to the documentation :
+> Vault’s encryption layer, referred to as the barrier, is responsible for encrypting and decrypting Vault data.
+When the Vault server starts, it writes data to its storage backend.
+Since the storage backend resides outside the barrier, it’s considered untrusted so Vault will encrypt the data before it sends them to the storage backend.
+This mechanism ensures that if a malicious attacker attempts to gain access to the storage backend, the data cannot be compromised since it remains encrypted, until Vault decrypts the data.
+The storage backend provides a durable data persistent layer where data is secured and available across server restarts.
+#### 8.4.
+What can you say about the security of Vault against an adversary that analyses the memory of the server that runs Vault?
+According to the documentation, protecting against memory analysis of a running Vault is not part of the Vault threat model :
+> If an attacker is able to inspect the memory state of a running Vault instance, then the confidentiality of data may be compromised.

+The integrity (and availability) of the data may also be compromised.

+The attacker could for example :
+* Read a secret from Vault memory after Vault has decrypted it
+* Retrieve the encryption key from Vault memory and use it to decrypt or modify any data in the storage backend.